ghostdogpr/caliban/vuepress/docs/faq/README.md

 ### I'm getting a "Method too large" compiler error.

-When you create a GraphQL API, Caliban (using a macro powered by [Magnolia](https://github.com/propensive/magnolia)) generates a schema for every type, everywhere it's used.
-If you use a lot of types, the generated code might be too large.
-The workaround is to define schemas for your intermediate types:
+When you create a GraphQL API and use auto schema derivation, Caliban generates a schema for every type, everywhere it's used.
+If you have a lot of types, the generated code might be too large.
+The workaround is to use semi-auto derivation instead and define a `Schema` for each of your case classes and sealed traits:
 ```scala
 implicit val schemaMyType: Schema[Any, MyType] = Schema.gen
 ```
 That way, the schema for this type will be extracted to a single method and defined only once.
-Do it in priority with types that are re-used in a lot of places: this will reduce the amount of generated code and will speed up compilation time.

 ### How can I define a `Schema` for a Java enum?